-Enterprise Architect is a highly compliant tool for modeling enterprise architectures using the ArchiMate language and in compliance with the specification it allows users, teams, organizations or industries to customize the language.
+Enterprise Architect is a highly compliant tool for modeling enterprise architectures using the ArchiMate language; in compliance with the specification it allows users, teams, organizations or industries to customize the language.
 This is always intended as a specialization of the existing language constructs and is never intended to compromise or compete with the linguistic structure of the language.
 This is a very useful feature and provides a mechanism for the addition of user-defined properties to elements, relationships and relationship connectors.
-For example engineering organizations may wish to add user defined properties associated with safety or performance whereas a financial organization may wish to add properties concerning money or credit.
+For example engineering organizations might want to add user defined properties associated with safety or performance whereas a financial organization might want to add properties concerning money or credit.

-The following example shows the specialization of an ArchiMate business actor into two elements and an ArchiMate Flow relationship into a Money Flow.
-The Organizational Unit for example has two user defined properties added namely:
+This example shows the specialization of an ArchiMate business actor into two elements and an ArchiMate Flow relationship into a Money Flow.
+The Organizational Unit, for example, has two user defined properties added, namely: